How to get $50 Disneyland Tickets in 2020

 |5-Day 1 Park Per Day||$340||$68|

-As you can see, the more days you play in the parks the less expensive the days get.
-Of course this doesn’t help anyone who’s searching for just 1 day at the parks.
+As you can see, the more days you play in the theme parks the less expensive the days get.
+Of course this doesn’t help anyone who’s searching for just 1 day at Disneyland.
 When it comes to visiting for just one day, there are no discounts or deals.
 We actually recommend you purchase your 1 day tickets directly from Disney via the Disneyland app.
 The best discount you can get is by using a great rewards credit card.

 We’ve done the same breakdown as above but added their discount pricing into the table.
 You’ll see there is a difference between gate pricing and price per day.